How ‘per-page’ pricing masks the true cost of your VDR

 And here’s a surprise: you’re charged for them again.
 Legacy vendors will typically charge you for each page you upload, even if you edit and re-upload the same page more than once.

 And what if you need to make updates 10 times for a single document?
-This way you pay 10x for one file.
-And considering that there are hundreds of documents with thousands of pages in a data room, your total cost for VDR services can skyrocket.
+This would mean you pay 10x for one file.

 Ideals’ usage-based pricing and its transparency

 For Ideals, client trust is crucial.
-That’s why we offer a simple and transparent pricing model so you know what you’re paying for, with no surprises.
+That’s why we offer one clear, upfront cost so you know what you’re paying for, with no surprises.

 • Usage-based model

 You only pay for the amount of storage you need to use.
-No pages, only GB and MB, just like on your computer.
-It means you don’t need to do extra guesswork with counting your files based on their type and converting them to pages.
+No pages, only GB and MB.
+It means you plan confidently and move forward with certainty.

 • No extra charges for extensions